The Principal Dev – Masterclass for Tech Leads

 Create a new Thunder application:

-thunder new myapp
+thunder init myapp

 cd myapp